HVAC Training for Veterans: Is It a Good Option?

 HVAC in the military

-There are HVACR career prospects particularly well-suited to those with former military training, such as opportunities to return to the military as an HVAC technician.
-It’s a uniquely suitable role for veterans to fill because applicants with prior military experience are more likely to meet the HVAC military job requirements, which typically include:
+There are HVAC career prospects particularly well-suited to those with former military training, such as HVAC military technician work.
+Applicants with prior military experience are more likely to meet the HVAC military job requirements, which typically include:

 Military HVAC work is not always dangerous.
-However, there inevitably is an added risk and people without prior military experience may struggle to weather these higher-stakes conditions.
+However, there is an added risk and people without prior military experience may struggle to weather higher-stakes conditions.

 What are the prospects for veterans who complete HVAC training?

-Veterans who complete HVAC training can benefit from a structured career path with opportunities to advance through hard work and experience.
+Graduates of training in HVAC for veterans often enjoy this structured career path due to opportunities to advance through hard work and experience.
 Their military background can translate into strong discipline and leadership skills, making them ideal candidates for roles such as supervisors and project managers.77

 How much do HVAC technicians make?